laperezNYC/CAMELS-SAM/docs/source/openSAM.rst

           print("Column names of haloprop file: ", h_colnames)
           return All_halos

 Lines commented out are to confirm the files are being read correctly; *checknums* and *All_halos.shape* should be the same length, if all (sub)halos were correctly accessed at each redshift.
+If your fieldswanted includes 'halo_index', 'birthhaloid', or 'roothaloid', update "unique_redshifts=set(current_galprops[:,0])" to reflect that redshfit won't be the first column.

 Due to know the ``.dat`` format is organized, one must specify exactly which properties should be collected as the ``fieldswanted`` string.
 See :doc:`dataproducts` for the complete list of available properties for galaxies (*galprop*) and halos (*haloprop*).
 Additionally, the number of subvolumes is important, and corresponds to how the SC-SAM automatically splits up large volumes for processing (either 1 or 8 for CAMELS-SAM).
 For example, to access galaxy data at *z=0, 0.1, 0.5, 1.0* for CAMELS-SAM simulations LH0 through LH5: